Foundry376/Mailspring/README.md

 ### Running Mailspring from Source

-To run Mailspring from its source code, run the following command from the root directory of the Mailspring repository:
+To install all dependencies and run Mailspring from its source code, run the following commands from the root directory of the Mailspring repository:

 ```
+npm install
 npm start
 ```